 Here is what to expect:

-Arriving on the Sabbath (Friday night to Saturday night)?
-You will need to take a taxi or shared taxi.
+Once again, if you arrive on the Sabbath (Friday night to Saturday night), you will need to take a taxi or a shared taxi to Jerusalem.
 This will provide you with a glorious view of the Jerusalem hills.
-Depending on where you are staying, the taxi may need to let you offer near, but not at your hotel.
-Cars and taxis are not allowed on the pedestrian walkway by the Styles Hotel.
+Depending on where you are staying, the taxi may need to let you offer near but not at your hotel.
+Cars and taxis are not allowed on the pedestrian walkway by the Ibis Styles Hotel.

 The conference takes place at the Jerusalem College of Technology.
 The college, also known as Machon Lev, Lev Academic Center, or JCT, is west and south of the city center in the neighborhood known as Givat Mordecai.

-There are no hotels near the campus so you will need to get to campus by walking, public transportation, or taxi.
+No hotels are near the campus, so you must get there by walking, public transportation, or taxi.

 Public transportation.
-If you arrive before the conference or stay after, you may be in Jerusalem during the Sabbath (which is from sundown Friday until sundown Saturday).
-Buses and light rail operate from Saturday night to Friday night, but not from Friday night to Saturday night.
+If you arrive before the conference or stay after, you may be in Jerusalem during the Sabbath (sundown Friday until sundown Saturday).
+In Jerusalem, buses and light rail operate from Saturday night to Friday night but not from Friday night to Saturday night.
 They offer a great way to view the different neighborhoods of the city.
-Jerusalem has frequent, modern buses, and a light rail train that runs frequently.
+Jerusalem has frequent, modern buses and a light rail train that runs frequently.
 (Taxis are available at all times; see below.)

-To use the bus or light rail, you need to purchase a ticket or fare card in advance since you can’t pay on the bus or train.
-The simplest way to do this is by purchasing and loading with money a “Rav Kav” stored value card.
+You must purchase a ticket or fare card in advance to use the bus or light rail since you can't pay on the bus or train.
+The simplest way to do this is by purchasing and loading with money a "Rav Kav" stored value card.
 See https://www.touristisrael.com/using-the-bus-and-light-rail-in-jerusalem/7130/ for details.
-Alternatively, you can purchase paper tickets a light rail stations.
-See See https://citypass.co.il/en/purchase-options You can plan your trips by bus or light rail using the app Moovit or Google Maps.
+You can learn more about the card at https://israelbylocals.com/rav-kav-jerusalem/?expand_article=1.
+You can plan your bus or light rail trips using the app Moovit or Google Maps.

 .
-At the bottom, walk through the door on the security hut:
+At the bottom, walk through the door of the security hut:

 Taxis.
-Don’t want to walk?
+Don't want to walk?
 Take a taxi.
 (Taxis are available on all days and at all times.)
-You can hail a taxi, have your hotel call one, or use the app “Gett” or “Uber” to book a taxi trip from your mobile phone.
-These apps, even Uber, call regular taxis to your location and you pay based on the meter.
+You can hail a taxi, have your hotel call one, or use the app "Gett" or "Uber" to book a taxi trip from your mobile phone.
+These apps, even Uber, call regular taxis to your location, and you pay based on the meter.
 You pay in local currency, the New Israeli Shekel (NIS).
-Tipping of taxi drivers is not expected but rounding up is common.
-Getting to the campus by taxi (for 1-3 people) will cost less than $15 USD.
+Tipping of taxi drivers is not expected, but rounding up is common.
+Getting to the campus by taxi (for 1-3 people) will cost less than USD 15.
 The conference chairs are looking into having a taxi company charge the fare directly to the conference.